WittmannF/jupyter-translate/README.md

 # Jupyter Translate - Python script for translating Jupyter notebook files

-This script was created with the purpose of translating the FastAI documentation (which was implemented using notebooks) into Portuguese, but can also be used for a general purpose.
+This script was created to serve as a general-purpose translator of jupyter notebooks.
 Here's an example of usage:

 ```
 python jupyter_translate.py index.ipynb --language 'pt'